-Loddington CE Primary School is an Academy within Peterborough Diocese Education Trust.
-The Trust is the Admission Authority and has responsibility for setting the Admission Policy, but the policy is administered by the Academy Governance Committee (AGC).
+Loddington CE Primary School is an Academy within the Peterborough Diocese Education Trust.
+The Academy Trust is the admission authority and has responsibility for setting the Admission Policy.
+The policy is administered by the Academy Governance Committee (AGC).

-The Published Admission Number (PAN) for the Reception year of entry is 15.
+The Published Admission Number (PAN) for the Reception year of entry is 15

-The AGC will admit children with an Education, Health and Care Plan (EHC Plan) which names the School.
+The governors will admit children with an Education, Health & Care Plan which names the school.